Wet, heavy snow scariest part of Halloween

-CADILLAC — The ghosts, goblins, monsters, and other spooky specters weren't the scariest things on Thursday.
+CADILLAC — The ghost, goblins, monsters and other spooky specters weren’t the scariest things on Thursday: that distinction went to the heavy, wet snow that blanketed the ground.

-That distinction went to the heavy, wet snow that blanketed the ground on Halloween.
 With a winter weather advisory in effect from 2 a.m.
 Thursday until 8 a.m.
-Friday, it's likely trick-or-treaters will have to withstand wet and cold to get candy.
+Friday, it’s likely trick-or-treaters had to withstand the wet and cold to get candy.
 Consumers Energy spokesperson Roger Morgenstern said the first snowfall of the fall and upcoming winter season is always a good time to remember to be aware of conditions.

 Consumers Energy is reminding the public to stay at least 25 feet away from a downed wire and anything that is touching it, Morgenstern said.
 If a person sees a downed wire they should call 911 and Consumers Energy at 800-477-5050.
 As of roughly 2 p.m., less than 20 people were without power in Wexford County.